weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

     day to propagate a new retention label policy throughout the system once the policy is published.

-9. Once the retention label policy has been created, select **Done** in the **Your policy was created** page.
-The policy will be displayed in the list of label policies on the **Information governance** window.
+9. Once the retention label policy has been created, select **Done** in the **Your retention label was published** page.
+The policy will be displayed in the list of label policies on the **Data lifecycle management** window.

 10. Leave your browser and all tabs open and proceed to the next task.